-1 2 3 4 The parties agree that a joint District-Association Special Education Task Force will meet no less than four (4) times annually for the life of the contract.
-The calendar of meeting dates shall be developed by the Superintendent's designee and the CNTA President's designee by June 30 th of the prior year.
-The purpose of the Task Force is;

-5 (a) to identify Special Education unit members' concerns regarding working conditions,

-6 (b) to discuss District identified areas of concerns,

-7 8 (c) to recommend whether to continue secondary Special Education PCT release for one meeting per month,

-9 10 (d) to make recommendations to both parties of possible solutions to identify problems and concerns,

-11 (e) and to provide progress updates quarterly to the E-Board and Cabinet.

-12 13 14 The Task Force will be composed of equal numbers of District and Association appointees, providing experts as requested, and allowing for guests and visitors as mutually agreed upon to provide information/share concerns.

-15 16 17 The goal of the Task Force will be to find long-term approaches to common concerns.
-Both parties are committed to maintaining an excellent District Special Education program for the students of the CNUSD.
+- es agree that a joint District-Association Special Education Task Force will meet no less (4) times annually for the life of the contract.
+The calendar of meeting dates shall be d by the Superintendent's designee and the CNTA President's designee by June 30 th of the prior : year.
+The purpose of the Task Force is; (a) to identify Special Education unit members' concerns regarding working conditions, (b) to discuss District identified areas of concerns, (c) to recommend whether to continue secondary Special Education PCT release for one meeting per month, (d) to make recommendations to both parties of possible solutions to identify problems and concerns, (e) and to provide progress updates quarterly to the E-Board and Cabinet. providing Force will be composed of equal numbers of District and Association appointees, experts as requested, and allowing for guests and visitors as mutually agreed upon to aformation/share concerns. parties are of the Task Force will be to find long-term approaches to common concerns.
+Both e committed to maintaining an excellent District Special Education program for the of the CNUSD.

-18

-19 Combined into the Task Forces MOU

-20

-21

-22

-23

-24

-25

-26

-27